-Alan Cheuse is the author of the novels The Bohemians, The Grandmothers’ Club, The Light Possessed, To Catch the Lightning, and Song of Slaves in the Desert, as well as several collections of short fiction and novellas.
+Alan Cheuse is the author of the novels The Bohemians, The Grandmothers’ Club, The Light Possessed, To Catch the Lightning, Song of Slaves in the Desert, and Prayers for the Living, as well as several collections of short fiction and novellas.
 His nonfiction includes Fall Out of Heaven: An Autobiographical Journey and A Trance After Breakfast, a collection of travel writing.
 His short fiction has appeared in numerous publications including The New Yorker, Boston Globe Sunday Magazine, and The Southern Review.
 Cheuse has been a regular contributor to National Public Radio’s All Things Considered since 1982.

 Leslie Cockburn is the author of five books (two with Andrew Cockburn) including her first work of fiction, Baghdad Solitaire (September 2013).
 She was a Ferris Professor at Princeton, a Poynter Fellow at Yale and has won numerous awards for her journalism over the past 30 years covering foreign affairs and finance.
 She is a former correspondent for PBS Frontline, writer for Vanity Fair and producer for 60 Minutes.She directed American Casino (Spring 2009) the first feature documentary on the financial meltdown that led to the recession.
 She co-produced the feature film The Peacemaker.